dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 For example, in our [shop demo](..), the payments workflow, after validating an order, needs to direct the customer to a secure payments service to handle credit card processing.
 To communicate the payments URL to the customer, it uses events.

-After validating an order, the payments workflow emits an event containing a payment link:
+After validating an order, the payments workflow emits an event containing a payment link using `setEvent()`:

 ```javascript
   @OperonWorkflow()